chepkiruibetty/any-novel/README.md

 #### ISSUES

-- For any Issues encountered you can post them by following the link below
+- For any Issues encountered you can post them
   <a href="https://github.com/chepkiruibetty/any-novel/issues">here.</a>

 ##### TECHNOLOGIES USED